labscript-suite/labscript-suite/docs/source/reference/community.rst

 They have been graciously provided by community members for the benefit of other **labscript-suite** users in the hope they may be useful.
 Please direct any questions to their respective owners.

-If you have something you would like to add to this list, :doc:`please contact us or make a pull request <contributing>`.
+If you have something you would like to add to this list, :doc:`please contact us or make a pull request </project/contributing>`.

 Labscript-Suite-Tutorial
 ------------------------